Code-Institute-Submissions/monkees-project-1/README.md

 Every pages footer contains the social media links with their logo, so B needs to click on the Twitter link and it will navigate to the band's Twitter page.

 ## User C wants to sign up to the band's newsletter.
- - Every page contains the link at the footer of the page, so C needs to click on the link and it will open a modal where C needs to type in his/her name and email address to sign up, when it is done, C needs to click on the sign up button and then will gets a message to confirm the sign up was successfull.
+ - Every page contains the link at the footer of the page, so C needs to click on the link and it will open a modal where C needs to type in his/her name and email address to sign up, when it is done, C needs to click on the sign up button and then will gets a message to confirm the sign up was successful.

 ## User D wants to hire the band.
  - Every page contains two links to the hire us form page.
 One located on the footer next to the sign up link, the other is on the navbar hire us button.